lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 ## [](https://github.com/lauragift21/cloudflare-demo)Deploy to Cloudflare Pages

 Now, let's get to the fun part.
-In order to deploy the app we just created we need to follow a couple of steps which I'll outline:
+To deploy the app we just created we need to follow a couple of steps which I'll outline:

 First, you need a Pages account if you don't have one yet, [you can create yours now. ](https://dash.cloudflare.com/?to=/:account/pages)Next, we can create a new project.